When it comes to deer repellents, the amount of really bad information on the Net is staggering, simply staggering.

 The value of a growing landscape plant far outweighs the cost of using this material.

 I note this was a purchased product and I have no relationship with the company.
-I’ve written about other products and books here on my garden blog though.

 You can check out the reviews and product here